 Analyzing 30,000 Student Course Evaluations to Inform Curricular Redesign

-Thompson Rivers University (TRU) redesigned their course evaluation survey and wished to identify key takeaways from the original surveys as part of the sun-setting process.
-Kai Analytics was tasked with analyzing 33,722 raw-comments from stakeholders.
+Thompson Rivers University (TRU) decided to redesign their course evaluation survey and wished to identify key takeaways from the original surveys as part of the sun-setting process.
+Kai Analytics was tasked with analyzing 33,722 raw-comments from stakeholders so TRU could use their data to inform the redesign.

 Identified 3 major takeaways from previous responses to use in future course design.